 Remember, with proper ABM management, you always want to emphasize researching your target accounts to find the important parties of people you must connect with.

-Use this time to put your investigational work on ‘Social Intelligence’ to use with creative content that speaks directly to the stakeholders and organizations you’ve chosen to target.
-You do this by researching your target accounts to find the important parties you need to connect with.
+Use this time to put your investigational work on social intelligence to use with creative content that speaks directly to the stakeholders and organizations you’ve chosen to target.
+You research your target accounts to find the essential parties you need to connect with.

 This allows you to understand these stakeholders’ specific ‘pain points,’ which you can utilize in your campaign to appeal to how you can solve them with your messaging and imagery.